meshtastic/meshtastic/docs/software/python/cli.md

 ## Changing settings

 You can also use this tool to set any of the device parameters which are stored in persistent storage.
-For instance, here's how to set the device to keep the bluetooth link alive for eight hours (any usage of the bluetooth protocol from your phone will reset this timer)
+For instance, here's how to set the device to keep the Bluetooth link alive for eight hours (any usage of the Bluetooth protocol from your phone will reset this timer)

 ```bash title="Expected Output"
 # You should see a result similar to this: